Narooma, New South Wales: Demography

+Sport

+The town is represented by a rugby league team Narooma Devils, who play in the local Group 16 Rugby League competition.
+The club was founded in 1929, and plays at Bill Smyth Memorial Oval in the centre of town, an Australian Rules team called the Lions, who play from Bill Smith oval, and Association Football (soccer team), Narooma FC as well as Netball, all sponsored by the local RSL.

+Mountain biking, is the most popular sport, with Narooma mountain bike trails and local trails heavily used.

 Attractions and landmarks

 Montague Island, a National Parks and Wildlife Reserve, is eight kilometres offshore from Narooma.
 Charter operators tour from Narooma onto and around the island.

-Gulaga, until recently also known as Mt.
+Gulaga, also known as Mt.
 Dromedary, the name given by Captain Cook for its resemblance to the dromedary camel, can be reached from the village of Tilba Tilba.
 There are eight rainforest types on the mountain, and rock sites of significance to the local indigenous population.
 Views from the top of the mountain are limited by the vegetation.
 Beaches in the area include Dalmeny Beach, Narooma Beach, Bar Beach (flat water) and Yabarra Beach.

 Australia Rock is found at the bar crossing (where the inlet empties into the sea).
-There are various explanations for how the rock formed into this continental likeness, including that it is simply a natural result of thousands of years of erosion of the ancient chert and shale headland.
-One of the more interesting tales is that the hole was created inadvertently when a ship was moored to the heads with large chains.
+There are various explanations for how the rock formed into this continental likeness, early photos show that it is simply a natural result of thousands of years of erosion of the ancient chert and shale headland.
+One of the more interesting tales of how it formed, is that the hole was created inadvertently when a ship was moored to the heads with large chains.

 The Narooma Golf Course was established in 1930 and has been rated amongst Australia's top 50 public access courses and Australia's top 25 resort golf courses.
 It is considered to be a spectacular and challenging course, with views of Montague Island to the east and Glass House Rocks to the south.

 The Great Southern Blues Festival was held here annually on the October Long Weekend until it moved to Batemans Bay in 2010.
 The festival returned to Narooma in 2013, and continued to be held each year on the October Long Weekend until it ceased in 2015.

 Climate

 Narooma has an oceanic climate (Cfb) with mild temperatures throughout the year.
 It is fairly sunny, getting 104.3 clear days annually.
-The town's drier winters are owed to its position on the leeward side of the Great Dividing Range, which block moisture from the westerly cold fronts that arrive from the Southern Ocean and therefore they would become Foehn winds as they reach the coastal plain.
-Compared to other cities on the immediate coast of New South Wales, like Sydney and Wollongong, the city features a relatively low annual rainfall of 927.4 mm – this is primarily owed to its position on the curved coastline that dents more westwards as one moves south, which occasionally shelter the city from intense Tasman lows and other rainfall bearing systems from the east.
+The town's drier, sunnier winters are owed to its position on the leeward side of the dividing range.
+Going by vegetation, Narooma is the southernmost subtropical climate in Australia, as the nearby Mount Dromedary and Gulaga National Park feature native subtropical vegetation.

+Compared to other cities on the immediate coast of New South Wales, like Sydney and Wollongong, the city features a relatively low annual rainfall of 927.4 mm – this is primarily owed to the progressively westward-bent landmass as one moves south on the coastline, and Narooma's position on this landmass occasionally shelters the city from intense Tasman lows and other rain-bearing systems from the east.